Of all the inexplicable cases I had investigated in all these years, none was ever as lethiferous, as 'The poniard of death'.

 With the Kaiser and Sultan, dead Sir Redfield and Herr Grossman's influence would increase through corruption.

-We returned to Constantinople and thanked the Turkish Police, especially Captain Özgün for the Turkish collaboration in the case.
+We returned to Constantinople and had thanked the Turkish Police, especially Captain Özgün for the Turkish collaboration in the case.

 He had reciprocated the noble gesture, and we departed Constantinople the next day on the Orient Express to Paris.